tford-dev/MyRandomQuoteGenerator/README.md

 # techDegree-project1
- A random quote generator I coded for the Team Treehouse Full Stack JavaScript curriculum.
+My original random quote generator.
+The CSS, HTML, and JavaScript is all original code that I wrote from scratch.